 Maybe your child landed a first "real" job or a summer job at the local ice cream shop.
-Along with the exhilaration of a paycheck comes one of life's coming-of-age milestones—paying taxes.
+Along with the exhilaration of a paycheck comes one of life's coming-of-age milestones—filing a tax return and paying taxes.
 It can be a valuable lesson.

 In fact, if a child has income—whether it's from a job or from investments—there are tax implications.
 Understanding the taxation of a dependent child's income is essential for both the child and the parents.
 In addition to helping you and your child avoid owing more than necessary—or running afoul of the IRS—understanding and paying taxes is an important step in a child's journey to becoming a financially responsible adult.

-The 2016 threshold for having to file a tax return is $6,300 of earned income, including tips.
-Different rules might apply if your child also has unearned income from savings and investments.
-We'll discuss that plus self-employment income in later questions.
+Different rules might apply if your child has unearned income from savings and investments.
+We'll discuss that, plus self-employment income, in later questions.

 Even if your child isn't required to file a return, there are good reasons to do so anyway.
-If the employer withheld federal income tax from the child's pay, he or she will have to file a return to receive a refund—if one is due.
-Your child might be able to avoid withholding by claiming an exemption on Form W-4 provided the child is certain his or her income won't exceed the $6,300 threshold, and no tax was owed in the previous year.
-But filing a tax return can be a good experience for your child, too.
+If the employer withheld federal income tax from the child's pay, they will have to file a return to receive a refund—if one is due.
+Your child might be able to avoid withholding by claiming an exemption on Form W-4 provided the child is certain their income won't exceed the $6,350 threshold in 2017, and no tax was owed in the previous year.

-Another learning opportunity will come with your child's first paycheck.
+Another learning opportunity will come with your child's first paycheck if they are a W-2 employee.
 In addition to federal—and possibly state and local—tax withholding, the pay stub will reflect withholding for Social Security, Medicare, and possibly unemployment taxes.
-Although it may come as a surprise to kids when they see that their first check is for less than they actually earned, it can be the start of valuable lessons in financial planning.
+Although it may come as a surprise to kids when they see that their first paycheck is less than they actually earned, it can be the start of valuable lessons in financial planning.

 Some employers may want to avoid the trouble of tax withholding and other responsibilities by classifying a worker as an independent contractor for tax purposes.
 Young workers might think that is great, because they won't have income and payroll taxes withheld from each paycheck.